BonnyAD9/uamp/other/manpages/uamp1.md

 Invalid command line arguments are reported with user friendly message describing the problem and highlighting the incorrect argument.

-Uamp will fail to start new instance of server if the combination of address and port is unavailable.
+Uamp will fail to start new instance of HTTP server if the combination of address and port is unavailable.
 If you are using the defaults, it is possible that instance of uamp is already running and using that address and port.

-Uamp will fail to communicate with existing instance if it will fail to connect to that instance TCP server.
+Uamp will fail to communicate with existing instance if it will fail to connect to that instance HTTP server.
 This may be because there is no running instance of uamp, or the port and address of the instance is different than what was uamp trying to connect to.